biobakery/Maaslin2/README.md

 MaAsLin2 is the next generation of MaAsLin (Microbiome Multivariable Association with Linear Models).

 [MaAsLin2](http://huttenhower.sph.harvard.edu/maaslin2) is comprehensive R package for efficiently determining multivariable association between clinical metadata and microbial meta-omics features.
-MaAsLin2 relies on general linear models to accommodate most modern epidemiological study designs, including cross-sectional and longitudinal, along with a variety of data exploration, normalization, and transformation methods.
+MaAsLin2 relies on general linear models to accommodate most modern epidemiological study designs, including cross-sectional and longitudinal, along with a variety of filtering, normalization, and transforma methods.

 If you use the MaAsLin2 software, please cite our manuscript: